Software Lessons with Students

 - You can do a lesson in which kids are learning how to use specific apps, office stuff (Libreoffice), or getting experience in photo editing (GIMP), audio editing (Audacity), and video editing (Open Shot).

 Not sure where to start?
 Fair enough.
 Luckily, you don't have to start from scratch if you don't want to.
 Our friends at the Open Source Initiative developed a Linux curriculum called FLOSS (Free/Libre Open Source Software) Desktops for Kids.
 The curriculum is broken down into 13 different lessons, each with its activity and assessment.
 It is a GREAT resource.
-I did not write this curriculum (credit for that has to go to Patrick Masson and a few other folks), but I endorse it wholeheartedly and it is used by the Asian Penguins.
+I did not write this curriculum (credit for that has to go to Patrick Masson and a few other folks), but I endorse it wholeheartedly and it is used by both the Asian Penguins and the Penguin Corps.
 You can find more information about their program at this address: FLOSS Desktops for Kids.